mkner/robo-pid/README.md

 **RoboPID** is PID Controller designed to handle the combined kinematic and dynamic complexity of mobile robotics.
-The controller implements timestep integration that can be used in discretized time regulators.
+The controller implements timestep integration and can be used in discretized time regulators.

 **RoboPID** has proven to be a tested, reliable PID controller that can